Matheus-Malara/Matheus-Malara/README.md

 # Hi, I'm Matheus 👋

 ## 🚀 About Me
-I am a junior Java developer.
-Looking to learn and improve my skills to deliver high-quality solutions.
+I am a junior Java developer, looking to learn and improve my skills to deliver high-quality solutions.

 ## 🛠 Technologies I use
 - **Java** | **Spring Boot** | **Stripes** | **MyBatis**